-They changed the calendar to be based on the Sun, not the moon as God ordained in the Bible.
+They changed the calendar to be based on the Sun, not the sun and moon as God ordained in the Bible.

-They banned Christians from observing the Saturday Sabbath, and changed it to Sunday, the day of the conquering Sun.
+They banned believers from observing the true Sabbath, and changed it to Sunday, the day of the conquering Sun.

-They banned observing God’s H0ly Feast Days, and substituted Christmas and Easter, which are based on pagan ritual days.
+They banned observing Elohim’s Holy Feast Days, and substituted Christmas and Easter, which are based on pagan ritual days.

-Satan was creating a new Christian sect, the Roman Catholic Church, which would pervert all of the commands of God
+Satan was creating a new Christian sect, the Roman Catholic Church, which would pervert all of the commands of Elohim.

 Many times in prophecy, such as in the 70th week of Daniel, a prophetic ‘day‘ is pointing to an actual ‘year.’